microsoft/dotnet/Documentation/compatibility/scrolling-a-wpf-treeview-or-grouped-listbox-in-a-virtualizingstackpanel-can-cause-a-hang.md

 ### Change Description

-In the .NET Framework v4.5, scrolling a WPF
+In .NET Framework 4.5, scrolling a WPF
 <xref:System.Windows.Controls.TreeView?displayProperty=name> in a virtualized
-stack panel can cause hangs if there are margins in the viewport (between the items in the <xref:System.Windows.Controls.TreeView?displayProperty=name>, for example, or on an ItemsPresenter element).
+stack panel can cause an application to become unresponsive if there are margins in the viewport (between the items in the <xref:System.Windows.Controls.TreeView?displayProperty=name>, for example, or on an ItemsPresenter element).
 Additionally, in some cases, different sized items in the view can cause instability even if there are no